Wyatt-Plaga/dereclict-dawn-guide/documentation/architecture_overview.md

 3. **ActionSystem**: Processes player actions (clicks, purchases)
 4. **GameSystemManager**: Coordinates all systems and provides a unified interface

+Each system directly mutates the game state object passed to it, following the direct mutation pattern used throughout the codebase.

 This approach allows for:
 - Separation of concerns
 - Easier testing and maintenance
 - Modular extension of game features
+- Consistent state mutation patterns

 ```typescript
 // Example from GameSystemManager